Bipartisan Safer Communities Act: Negotiations in the Senate over narrower bill

-On May 24, 2022, Senator Kyrsten Sinema met with Senate Minority Leader Mitch McConnell and Senate Minority Whip John Thune for advice on which Republican senators would be willing to negotiate a gun safety bill.
+On May 24, 2022, Senator Kyrsten Sinema met with Senate Minority Leader Mitch McConnell and Senate Minority Whip John Thune for advice on which Republican senators would be willing to negotiate a gun control bill.
 They directed her to Senators John Cornyn and Thom Tillis.
 Thirty minutes later, Senator Chris Murphy texted Sinema to join the negotiation, as Murphy had been one of the Senate's most prominent gun control advocates since the Sandy Hook Elementary School shooting in his state in 2012.
 Cornyn, Murphy, Sinema, and Tillis began negotiations the next day.

 McConnell attributed Republican support of negotiations to a willingness of Democrats to avoid more controversial gun control measures and to include Republican-backed measures such as school safety and mental health support.
 McConnell supported the negotiations, as did Senate Majority Leader Chuck Schumer, with both Senate leaders pursuing a hands-off strategy of trusting their respective senators to reach a deal that would be agreeable with the party.
 Senator Susan Collins proposed a criminal statute against straw purchases that was included in the final bill.
-The National Rifle Association was also involved in negotiations, though it opposed the final bill.
+The National Rifle Association of America (NRA) was also involved in negotiations, though it opposed the final bill.

 On June 12, a group of 10 Democrats and 10 Republicans came to an agreement on a framework outlining the provisions of the bill.
-Provisions regarding red flag laws and the boyfriend loophole were contentious during Senate negotiations, and Cornyn walked out during talks on June 16.
+Provisions regarding "red flag laws" and the "boyfriend loophole" were contentious during Senate negotiations, and Cornyn walked out during talks on June 16.
 The text of the Bipartisan Safer Communities Act was released on June 21.

 Enactment

 On June 21, Murphy introduced the Bipartisan Safer Communities Act as an amendment to S. 2938, which had already passed committee and had been pending in the Senate.
-Majority Leader Chuck Schumer brought the revised bill to the floor and the amendment was approved by a Senate vote of 64–34.
+Schumer brought the revised bill to the floor and the amendment was approved by a Senate vote of 64–34.
 The bill was passed by the Senate on June 23 by a vote of 65–33, with 15 Republicans voting in favor alongside all 50 Democrats.
 The bill was passed by the House on June 24 by a vote of 234–193, with 14 Republicans voting in favor alongside all 220 Democrats.
 The bill was signed into law by President Joe Biden on June 25, 2022.
 It was the first major federal gun legislation to be passed since the Federal Assault Weapons Ban of 1994.